Karl Ernst: Early years

 Karl Ernst was born in Berlin in 1904, the son of a cavalryman.
 After attending Volksschule in Berlin-Wilmersdorf and Berlin-Grunewald, he completed a commercial apprenticeship as an export merchant between 1918 and 1921.
-He became involved in the national youth movement in 1918, joining the Großdeutscher Jugendbund, a right wing youth association, and also the Freikorps “Eskadron Grunewald”.
-Until 1923 he worked as a commercial clerk in Berlin and Mainz.
-In the same year he joined the Sturmabteilung (SA), the Nazi Party paramilitary unit.
+He became involved in the national youth movement in 1918, joining the Großdeutscher Jugendbund, a right-wing youth association, and also the Freikorps “Eskadron Grunewald”.
+Until 1923, he worked as a commercial clerk in Berlin and Mainz.
+In the same year, he joined the Sturmabteilung (SA), the paramilitary unit of the Nazi Party.

-After the failure of the Munich Putsch of November 1923 and the ban on the Nazi Party, Ernst was active in various other right-wing anti-democratic organizations.
-Between 1924 and 1926 he was a member of the Frontbann, a front organization of the banned SA, and in the organization "Ulrich von Hutten" of the Free Corps leader Gerhard Roßbach.
+After the failure of the Munich Putsch of November 1923 and the ban on the Nazi Party, Ernst was active in various other right-wing anti-democratic organizations opposed to the Weimar Republic, such as the Viking League.
+Between 1924 and 1926, he also was a member of the Frontbann, a front organization of the banned SA, and in the organization "Ulrich von Hutten" of the Freikorps leader Gerhard Roßbach.
 Professionally, Ernst pursued various jobs in the service industry during these years.
 He was successively a commercial clerk, bank clerk, buyer, secretary, correspondent, waiter and bellboy in Berlin, Mainz and Danzig.